Elementary and Secondary Endorsement in Art, Music, Physical Education and Spanish

 (3 credits; alternate years, consult department) The methods of teaching elementary physical education and health including: program planning and implementation, emphasizing effective instructional procedures through the use of educational movement, fundamental and specialized motor skills.
 Prerequisite: KIN202.
 Note: Students must earn a ?C? or better in the special methods course in order to fulfill program requirements for secondary licensure.

-LAN 308 - Methods of Teaching Foreign Language
+Methods of Teaching Foreign Language

 No course description available.